Alma Pearl

 The subtitles introduce narrative, intimacy, and metaphor without materially manifesting text.
 The signifier exists, but it is only ever deferred.

-Contemplazione–a shift to Italian that relates to the artist’s experience of linguistic dislocation and accommodation to new languages and systems of signs–stands apart within the presentation as the only work from the series that explicitly features text on its surface.
-Drawing from a personal moment of encountering the immensity of water—a pause marked by stillness and sublimity—and based off of an actual sign seen in the suburbs of Messina, the work compresses vastness into minimal form.
-A deep blue field evokes depth and distance.
-Yet here, the sublime is radically reduced: immensity translated into restraint, atmosphere condensed into surface.
+Contemplazione—a shift to Italian that relates to the artist’s experience of linguistic dislocation and accommodation to new languages and systems of signs—stands apart within the presentation as the only work from the series that explicitly features text on its surface.
+Drawing from a personal moment of encountering the immensity of water and based off of an actual sign seen in the suburbs of Messina in Sicily, the work compresses vastness into minimal form.

 Share